ColoradoOrion/elevator_simulation/README.md

 * NodeJS

-## Building and Running
+## Building
+1. Clone the project locally

-Clone the project.
-Install the dependencies with
+1. Install the dependencies with

        npm install

-To run the program
+## Running the program
+From the command prompt, run

     npm elevator.js floors=<floors> start=[starting floor = 1]